-This article explains the Walt Disney method in a practical way.
+This article explains the Walt Disney Method in a practical way.
 After reading you will understand the basics of this powerful brainstorming technique.

 Apart from being a legend in the film industry, Walt Disney (1901-1966) was a creative mind and inventor with a broad strategic view on business.

-His innovative method of working is still being emulated by many companies and is known as the ‘Walt Disney method’, further developed by Robert Dilts.
+His innovative method of working is still being emulated by many companies and is known as the Walt Disney Method, further developed by Robert Dilts.

 His most important starting point regarding the Walt Disney method was to look at something from different perspectives and include all these ideas in his final conclusion.

 Whenever he had an idea for a film, he did not only think about how the film would come across on the screen, he also examined ways to produce the film.

-The assessment from multiple perspectives (Walt Disney method) complemented each other well and resulted in a blockbuster.
+The assessment from multiple perspectives (Walt Disney Method) complemented each other well and resulted in a blockbuster.

 To emphasize various perspectives, Disney used the three roles that were discussed simultaneously or consecutively.

 A dreamer is not hindered by strait-jacketing but is creative and imaginative and sees limitless opportunities.

 The realist looks at the practical possibilities to find out whether an idea is really feasible.

-To successfully apply the Walt Disney method, three places must be reserved within the same room in which the role of ‘dreamer’, ‘realist’ and ‘critic’ can be assumed in turn.
+To successfully apply the Walt Disney Method, three places must be reserved within the same room in which the role of ‘dreamer’, ‘realist’ and ‘critic’ can be assumed in turn.

-The objectives are looked at from the perspective of the ‘dreamer’.
-The creative and visual thoughts that come up should not be hindered by reality and possible risks.
-The Walt Disney method is all about brainstorming power and the quantity of all the ideas that have been submitted.
+The Walt Disney Method is all about brainstorming power and the quantity of all the ideas that have been submitted.

 In this phase the possible ways to achieve the objective are looked at from the perspective of the realist.

 Possible risks and gaps will be critically examined and changes and areas of improvement will be submitted.

 - Capodagli, B., Jackson, L., Hammond, J. S., Keeney, R. L., & Raiffa, H. (1999).
 The Disney Way.
 Audio-Tech Business Book Summaries.

 - Dilts, R. (1995).
 Strategies of genius.
-Meta Pubns.
+Meta Publications .

 - Imagineers (Group).
 (1996).
 Walt Disney imagineering: a behind the dreams look at making the magic real.
 Disney Editions.